Gold Coast Accommodation

 If you've got the time, a deep sea fishing charter is well worth a go.
 Out on the open ocean you'll find huge marlin, tuna, snapper, mackeral and sharks (to name a few), and there are plenty of great guides and boats around to help you make the most out of your time on the water.

 Bream, whiting and flathead, of considerable size, can be caught from the beach or in the many estuaries that dominate the Gold Coast shoreline.
-Snapper and Tailor hang around the rocks in winter.
+Snapper and tailor hang around the rocks in winter.

 Baits to use

-Most local fish seem to love blood worms, which you can buy for about $2.85 from any bait shop or convenience store.
+Most local fish seem to love blood worms, which you can buy for about $3.00 from any bait shop or convenience store.
 Fresh bait is even better, and yabbies, worms and prawns seem to get the thumbs up from most species.
 Lures do the trick if you're prepared to experiment with different sizes, colours and textures, but fresh local bait is hard to beat.